Areas of Study

 Practicum Requirement (3 s.h.)

-All MPH students are required to complete a 200 hours practice course (170:299) that includes a paper and an oral or poster presentation.
+All MPH students are required to complete a 200 hours practice course (170:299) that includes a paper and a poster presentation.
 The practicum experience must be related to skill demonstration in a setting that has components of public health and veterinary medicine.

 |MPH:7000/170:299||MPH Practicum Experience||3 s.h.|